 Continue to explore and be curious about your feelings.
 It might feel strange.
 That’s ok, keep with the process.

 Be consistent – Set aside time daily to journal.
 Writing at the same time each day will help you develop a lifelong habit.
-Just like training in the gym, you will need to build up your journaling muscle over time.
+Just like training in the gym, you will need to build up your journaling muscle with practice.

 If you skip a day, practice self-compassion, and begin again.
 Put it in your calendar as a non-negotiable appointment with yourself.
 It is just as important as eating right, getting plenty of rest or going to the gym